morotsman/requirejs_demo/README.md

 # requirejs_demo

+Some examples of how to use RequireJS.

-no_require contains an example project with no RequireJS.
+The folder no_require contains an example project with no RequireJS.

-require contains an example project that uses RequireJS.
+The folder require contains an example project that uses RequireJS.

-optimization cointains example of how to use the RequireJS optimizer.
+The folder optimization cointains an example of how to use the RequireJS optimizer.

-presentation contains a small intoduction to the demo.
+The presentation folder contains a small introduction of the demo.